-Explained: MTL (Mouth to Lung) and DTL (Direct to Lung) Vaping Types
+Explained: MTL (Mouth to Lung), RDL (Restricted Direct Lung) and DTL (Direct to Lung) Vaping Types

-Those of us lucky enough to have been introduced to the world of vaping at its inception less than a decade ago will know what I mean when I say it’s currently one of the most dynamic and vibrant industries to be a part of.
+Those of us lucky enough to have been introduced to the world of vaping at its inception over a decade ago will know what I mean when I say it’s currently one of the most dynamic and vibrant industries to be a part of.

 That’s in any capacity, whether private or professional.
 As vaping has metamorphosed from being a simple e-cigarette style tobacco replacement, into a hobby, state of mind and culture with more devices and facets than we can count…our understanding of things has changed.